-The Bohemian Blog is an alternative travel journal, dedicated to exploring the bizarre, the macabre and other secret wonders of the world.
+An alternative travel journal exploring the bizarre, the macabre, and other secret wonders of the world.

 A Brief History of The Bohemian Blog

-A few months later, Darmon posted an article about visiting derelict communist-era monuments in Eastern Europe.
+A few months later, Darmon posted an article about a derelict communist-era monument in Eastern Europe.
 An online magazine soon picked up the story, sending back tens of thousands of hits in the space of a few hours.
 The Internet had spoken – as it turned out, other people were interested in this kind of stuff too.

-All photography on this site is the author’s own work, excluding a small handful of posts which state otherwise (because cameras sometimes need a day off, too).
+All photography on this site is the author’s own work, excluding a small handful of images which are labelled otherwise (because cameras sometimes need a day off, too).
 Some names have been changed… for reasons that ought to be obvious.

 The Bohemian Blog features no paid ads, no guest posts, no bought links and absolutely no agenda – political or otherwise.
 It has no corporate sponsors, although anyone interested in helping the site to grow can do so by supporting The Bohemian Blog on Patreon.